De Soto, Kansas: Arts and culture

 All Creatures Here Below is partially set in De Soto, but filmed in Kansas City.

 In the science fiction novel The Calculating Stars, the Sunflower Army Ammunition Plant south of De Soto became the headquarters and primary spaceport of the International Aerospace Coalition due to its proximity to Kansas City, the new capital of the United States.

-Regional attractions

-De Soto Days Festival
+Events

-The city has been the host of the annual De Soto Days Festival.
-The fair begins on the Thursday before Labor Day and runs until the holiday itself, making it the third longest Labor Day festival in the county.
-The fair has booths and three stages, entertaining 10,000 patrons annually on the 3 operating days.
+De Soto Days Festival - This annual event begins on the Thursday before Labor Day and runs until the holiday itself, making it the third longest Labor Day festival in the county.
+The fair has booths and three stages, entertaining patrons annually on the 3 operating days.

-Winesong at Riverfest

-Winesong at Riverfest is a cultural attraction for the Kansas City area.
-The event, which began in 2012, is a wine festival hosted by the De Soto Rotary Club annually in early June.
+Winesong at Riverfest - A cultural attraction which began in 2012, is a wine festival hosted by the De Soto Rotary Club annually in early June.
 The event features wineries from the Midwest, and includes samples, appetizers, music and art competitions.
-Annual attendance is 1,000.

 Government

 De Soto is a Kansas city of the second-class.
 ZIP Codes that serve De Soto are 66018, 66019, 66025, and 66061.

 The De Soto government consists of a mayor and five council members, with a council appointed president.
 The council meets the first and third Thursday of each month at 7:00 p.m and the planning commission meets on the fourth Tuesday of the month.
 The De Soto City Council is an At-Large Representation, meaning the council serve the entire city, at-large, versus a single designated portion per member.
 City Hall is located at 32905 West 84th Street.